linode/docs/docs/products/networking/vlans/get-started/index.md

 {{< content "vlans-beta-note-shortguide" >}}

-Vlans are created and implemented via three different methods when using the Linode Cloud Manager.
+VLANs are created and implemented via three different methods when using the Linode Cloud Manager.
 These methods are as follows:

 - As part of the configuration when [Creating a New Linode](#creating-or-applying-a-vlan-when-creating-a-linode).
 - By creating a new [Configuration Profile](#creating-or-applying-a-vlan-when-creating-a-linode).